OLIMEX/iCE40HX1K-EVB/programmer/olimexino-32u4 firmware/README.md

 ### Using Arduino IDE ###

 This firmware can be uploaded via Arduino IDE.
+Just go to iceprog folder and load iceprog.ino.

 We used SPIFlash 2.2.0 library for Winbond Flash Memory by Prajwal Bhattaram - Marzogh (the project is now called "SPIMemory".
 The files we used are already inside the project, no need to install it separately.
 But our advice is to the check the full project.
 It is availalbe here:

 https://github.com/Marzogh/SPIMemory/tree/v2.2.0